bclittleua/fantasy_antfarm_v0.4/README.md

 ## Adventurer Classes

+Adventurers are drawn from several classes, each with a different role in the simulation.

 ### Fighter
 - High survivability
 - Strong in direct combat
-- Backbone of most parties
+- Often serves as the backbone of a party
+- Best suited for frontline encounters and sustained fighting

 ### Wizard
 - Rare
 - High-impact abilities
-- Lower survivability, high influence scaling
+- Lower survivability, but strong influence on difficult encounters
+- More likely to swing major conflicts than endure long attritional ones

-### Wanderer (Ranger / Rogue Hybrid)
+### Wanderer
+- A ranger/rogue hybrid

-- Mobile
+- Mobile and opportunistic
-- Opportunistic
-- Flexible combat / utility role
+- Flexible combat and exploration role
+- Often acts independently before joining larger groups

+### Bard
+- Social support and influence specialist
+- Contributes less through raw force and more through coordination, morale, and reputation effects
+- More likely to strengthen parties, improve cohesion, and amplify the success of stronger companions
+- Functions as a force multiplier rather than a primary combatant

 ---